fetlang/fetlang/docs/variables.md

 not have one yet.
 Use of an objective pronoun will use the last variable mentioned that is not in the left-sided operand (not LHO).
 Use of a reflexive pronoun will use the variable used in the left-sided operand (if it cannot, compilation will fail).
-Use of possesive pronouns act the same way as possesive identifiers.
+Use of possessive pronouns act the same way as possessive identifiers.

 Examples: